smogpill/HDK/body/cardiovascular/blood_pressure.md

 - "Taurine supplementation appears to lower blood pressure in people with prehypertension, but it may take about 3 months for any benefit."
 [15]
 - "L-Theanine may lessen blood pressure increases associated with caffeine use."
 [15]
 - "Getting adequate niacin from foods has been associated with a decreased risk of developing high blood pressure, although getting too much niacin from foods may increase the risk" [15]
 - "Hibiscus, taken in the form of capsules or tea, may reduce systolic blood pressure by about 7 mmHg compared to control (e.g., placebo, other teas or diet), but it does not appear to significantly lower diastolic blood pressure.
 Hibiscus may have the greatest benefit when taken in daily doses of more than 1 gram of dried flower and when used for more than 4 weeks, although more studies are needed to confirm (Ellis, Nutr Rev 2022).
 Hibiscus may lower blood pressure by a mechanism similar to ACE-inhibitors (Nwachukwu, Indian J Pharmacol 2015)."
-[15]
+[15][49].
+Avoid drinking alongside an ARB treatment!
 - Breathing exercises [48]
 - Training grip strength [48]
+- Beetroot supplements [49] (to avoid sugar from beets)
+- Blueberries [49]
+- Pomegranate extract [49] (to avoid sugar from pomegranate).
+Avoid drinking alongside an ARB treatment.
+- Hawthorn extract seems like a magic thing that does plenty of good [49]

 ## Unclear
 - "While low blood levels of vitamin D are associated with elevated blood pressure, a comprehensive review of 46 clinical trials concluded taking a vitamin D supplement was ineffective for lowering blood pressure, regardless of starting levels of vitamin D in the blood."
 [15]